rockettheme/docs/Docs/technical_tips/blogging/seo.md

 Those keywords do not just extend to your title.
 You should use them no less than three times throughout your article.
 This is called keyword padding, and it allows the search engine to better relate your page's content to the subject the person is searching for.
 Here are a few examples of sentences that could be used to utilize those keywords in the content body of the article:

-* Here's my guide on how to assemble Ikea desks.
+* Here is my guide on how to assemble Ikea desks.
 * The most important thing to remember when you assemble Ikea desks is...
 * That is all you need to do to properly assemble Ikea desks.